Eldritch Instinct System Reference Document (v0.8)

 ---|---|---|---|---|---|

-1 | Something is in the way (crates, furniture). | 8 | Get past something in time. | 15 | Find a place to hide. |
+1 | Move something out of the way (crates, gate). | 8 | Get past a closing gate or an incoming train in time. | 15 | Find a place to hide for a brief moment. |

-2 | You are being slowed down (thicket, people). | 9 | Get down a slope. | 16 | A deep puddle. |
+2 | Cut your way through a thicket or a group of people. | 9 | Get down a steep slope. | 16 | Avoid twisting your ankle in a deep puddle. |

-3 | Climb a wall. | 10 | Run across open field. | 17 | Cross a busy road. |
+3 | Climb a wall or precipice. | 10 | Run across open field. | 17 | Cross a busy road or find your way out of a dead end. |

-4 | Jump across a gap. | 11 | A fallen tree. | 18 | Fog or darkness. |
+4 | Jump across a ravine. | 11 | Jump over a fallen tree. | 18 | Navigate through fog or darkness. |

-5 | Climb stairs or ladder. | 12 | Sharp turn. | 19 | Find a shortcut. |
+5 | Climb a ladder or flights of stairs. | 12 | Take a sharp turn. | 19 | Find a shortcut. |

-6 | Get over or through a fence. | 13 | Uneven ground (roots, stones). | 20 | Slippery ground (mud, ice, oil). |
+6 | Get over or through a fence. | 13 | Keep your balance on uneven ground (roots, stones). | 20 | Carefully traverse slippery ground (mud, ice, oil). |

-7 | Cross a stream. | 14 | Someone drops something on the ground. |
+7 | Cross a rushing stream. | 14 | Avoid something that spills onto the ground. |

 Stealth & Deception

-In Eldritch Instinct, players get ahead by using their environment, the fictional world or their gear to their advantage.
+In Eldritch Instinct, players get ahead by using their environment, the game world or their gear to their advantage.
 They find creative solutions to obstacles, using critical thinking and making difficult decisions.
 Furthermore, assume that investigators are fundamentally capable of disguising themselves and remaining hidden as long as they are acting on their own.
 Allow the players to get in over their heads, then put the screws on them.

 Illustrative Situations